Search

 Kelly Bryan

 No stranger to campus, Bryan worked as an assistant coach at Kenyon during the 1998 season, serving under former head coach Scott Thielke.
 In 1999, she moved on to accept the head coaching position at North Carolina Wesleyan College, her alma mater.
-She coached at NCWC for four seasons and accumulated a 56-24-7 record, three conference championships, and three NCAA tournament appearances.
+She coached at NCWC for four seasons and accumulated a 56-24-7 record, three conference championships and three NCAA tournament appearances.
 She was also named the USA South Athletic Conference (formerly the Dixie Intercollegiate Conference) Coach of the Year in 1999 and 2000.
 In her first season at Wesleyan, Bryan guided the Battling Bishops to a 17-2-4 record while winning the Dixie Conference and NCAA Southeast Regional championship.
 The Bishops also journeyed all the way to the NCAA tournament quarterfinals.

 Back in 1997, Bryan began her coaching career at the University of South Alabama, where she served as the second assistant coach for the Division I program.
-She spent one season there before moving on to Kenyon as an assistant in 1998-99.
+She spent one season there before moving to Kenyon as an assistant in 1998-99.
 She also owns coaching experience with the USA Athletes International organization (Australia in 2003 and 2005, and Aruba in 2004), as a staff coach for the North Carolina ODP East team, and as coach of the Mount Vernon Soccer Association club team.
 She currently holds an NSCAA Advanced National Coaching Diploma.

 During her playing days at NCWC, Bryan was a four-year starter and two-time team captain who made it to three NCAA tournaments.
 In 1994, she was part of the team that made it to the NCAA Final Four.
 She was named team Most Valuable Player in 1996, as well as NCWC's 'Outstanding Female Athlete of the Year' in 1996-97.